 HATCH Projects is a yearlong, juried incubator for contemporary Chicago artists and curators that strives to support an ecology of curatorial and artistic practice.
 HATCH fosters shared experimentation, exchange, and creativity to produce ground-breaking exhibitions and programs.

-Artist Residents are divided into groups of six to work with one Curator Resident throughout the year.
-Selected artists will participate in three exhibitions curated by the group’s assigned Curator Resident.
+Artist Residents are divided into groups of six to work with one Curator Resident.
+Selected artists will participate in a 3-person exhibition curated by the group’s assigned Curator Resident.
+Halfway through the year, Artist Residents can decide to continue with their Curator Resident or work with another one in the program for their 6-person exhibition.
 Each Artist Resident receives professional development through dynamic exhibitions, one-on-one studio visits, public programs, and community building to develop a sustainable creative practice.
 Through this unique hands-on experience and professional development program, Artist Residents develop valuable insight and experience in contemporary exhibition making.